read-my-name/read-my-name/README.md

 - :telescope: I’m currently working as a Software Engineer and my interest is to develop.

-- :seedling: Exploring Trading System and Website Development.
+- :seedling: Exploring Trading System and Backend Development.

 - :zap: In my free time, I solve problems from social media and read tech articles.